 After playing in the first three matches, a broken leg ended his tournament prematurely but he recovered to appear in the 2006 IRB U21 World Championship.
 He represented the national U18 side and went on to study for a degree in Business Management at Roehampton University.

-He scored two tries on his Harlequins debut in the 42-3 win over Birmingham & Solihull at Twickenham Stoop in January 2006 and by late March this year, he had advanced to 217 appearances, including 147 in the Premiership.
+He scored two tries on his Harlequins debut in the 42-3 win over Birmingham & Solihull at Twickenham Stoop in January 2006 and by the end of last season he had advanced to 224 appearances, including 151 in the Premiership.
 Chris was rested for the 2013 summer tour of South America but led England in all three Test matches in New Zealand two years ago.

 10 points - 2T